School of Social Work

 Lea Tufford is Assistant Professor in the School of Social Work.
 She received her PhD from the Factor-Inwentash Faculty of Social Work in 2012.
 She obtained her Master’s in Counselling Psychology from Liberty University.
 Lea has a Bachelor of Education from the University of Windsor, a Master of Arts in French literature from McMaster University, and a Bachelor of Arts in English and French literature also from McMaster University.

 Lea was the 2011 recipient of the Society of Social Work Research (SSWR) Doctoral Fellows Award.
-Her dissertation research focused on the mandatory reporting of child maltreatment within social work and will be featured in her upcoming book, Child Abuse and Neglect in Canada: A Guide for Mandatory Reporters published by Oxford University Press.
+Her dissertation research focused on the mandatory reporting of child maltreatment within social work and is featured in her book, Child Abuse and Neglect in Canada: A Guide for Mandatory Reporters (2019) published by Oxford University Press.
 Lea has direct practice experience as a psychotherapist with individuals, couples, families, and groups in community mental health, Employee Assistance Programs, and private practice.

 RESEARCH GRANTS AWARDED – PEER REVIEWED EXTERNAL AGENCIES